Blueprint Travelers - Travel Site

 I recommend visiting either of these peaks in the morning or for sunset.
 This is when there will be the fewest number of visitors, especially since the tourists from cruises visit the peaks in the middle of the day.
 We visited Pão de Açúcar (Sugarloaf Mountain) in the morning and Cristo Redentor (Christ the Redeemer) for sunset but it seemed that they were interchangeable in terms of experience.

 It is also important to look at the forecast before purchasing tickets to either of these peaks.
 A clear sky is going to have the best views but you can also get great visibility if the clouds are high.
 You can look at the visibility in the weather (or look up and see if Christ the Redeemer or Sugarloaf Mountain is visible.
-Finally, the website to purchase tickets for Sugarloaf Mountain has a live feed of the view.
+Finally, the website of the park for Sugarloaf Mountain has a live feed of the view.
 You can always look at that to see the visibility and you can see Christ the Redeemer on the camera as well.

 Pão de Açúcar (Sugarloaf Mountain) First Thing